barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 Our trusty gradient descent is here to help once again.
 It still is valuable in helping us find the right weights and bias.

 ## Features
 Now that you you've seen neural networks with one and two features, you can sort of figure out how to add additional features and use them to calculate your predictions.
-The numbers of weights will continue to grow, and our implementation of gradient descent will have to be tweaked as we add each feature so that it can update the new weights associated with the new feature.
+The number of weights will continue to grow, and our implementation of gradient descent will have to be tweaked as we add each feature so that it can update the new weights associated with the new feature.

 It's important to note here that we don't blindly feed the network everything we know about our examples.
 We have to be selective about which features we feed the model.
 Feature selection/processing is an entire discipline with its own set of best practices and considerations.
 If you want to see an example of the process of examining a dataset to choose which features to feed a prediction model, check out  [A Journey Through Titanic](https://www.kaggle.com/omarelgabry/titanic/a-journey-through-titanic).
-It's a notebook where [Omar EL Gabry](https://twitter.com/Omar_ElGabry)) narrates his process for solving Kaggle's Titanic challenge.
+It's a notebook where [Omar EL Gabry](https://twitter.com/Omar_ElGabry) narrates his process for solving Kaggle's Titanic challenge.
 Kaggle makes available the passenger's manifest of the Titanic including data like name, sex, age, cabin, and whether the person survived or not.
 The challenge is to build a model that predicts whether a person survived or not given their other information.

 ## Classification